Stargator/dotfile/README.md

 ###### scripts/

-Ruby or shell script to execute before or after installation based on the `execute_before/after` options in `dotfile.conf`.
-Ruby scripts must be suffixed `.rb` or they will be treated as `sh` scripts.
-Scripts specified in `dotfile.conf` need not include their suffix.
+Scripts to execute before or after installation based on the `execute_before/after` options in `dotfile.conf`.
+Scripts specified in `dotfile.conf` need not include their file extension, however if two exist with the same name but a different extension, they will both be executed.
+Scripts without a file extension must be executable and have a valid shebang line.

 ###### files/